wurmlab/SBC361-programming-in-R/README.md

 * [Practical 2](/practical2.md): functions and for loops
 * [Practical 3](/practical3.md): practice exercises

+Put any public file in the "public" folder.

 ## Logistics

 This is part of QMUL's SBC361 Research Methods and Communication course.